-NHS is the sole member of NLS, NHSRC, and NHSRCI.
-NHSRC is the sole member of NHSRC LLC.
+NHS is the sole member of NLS and NHSRC.
+NHSRC is the sole member of NHSRCI and NHSRC LLC.
 Each entity's board of directors is accountable to the board of directors of NHS.
 Additionally, as discussed in Note 1, NHSRC controlled the Multifamily Limited Partnerships through its ownership of the entire partnership or the general partner of each Multifamily Limited Partnership until April 2019.

-Accordingly, the consolidated financial statements include the accounts of NHS, NLS, NHSRC, NHSRCI, NHSRC LLC, and the Multifamily Limited Partnerships, which were dissolved following the sale of the Multifamily Properties disclosed in Note 1.
+Accordingly, the consolidated financial statements include the accounts of NHS; NLS; NHSRC; NHSRCI; NHSRC LLC; and the Multifamily Limited Partnerships, which were dissolved following the sale of the Multifamily Properties disclosed in Note 1.
 All material intercompany accounts and transactions have been eliminated in consolidation.

-Cash and Cash Equivalents
+Cash, Cash Equivalents, and Nonoperating Cash

 The Organization considers all investments with an original maturity of three months or less when purchased to be cash equivalents.
-The Organization maintains its cash in bank deposit accounts, which at times may exceed federally insured limits.
+The Organization maintains its cash in bank deposit accounts that at times may exceed federally insured limits.
 The Organization has not experienced any losses in such accounts and does not believe it is exposed to any significant credit risk on cash.

-As of March 31, 2020, the Organization is holding \$5,000,000 of cash for future contract services to be completed and recognized as revenue in future fiscal years as the services are provided.
+As of March 31, 2021 and 2020, the Organization is holding \$5,000,000 of cash that is presented as nonoperating cash on the consolidated statement of financial position.
+The \$5,000,000 is for future contract services to be completed and recognized as revenue in future fiscal years as the services are provided.